-(iii) As at January 1, 2020, net interest payables represented the net of interest payables and interest rate swap receivables.
-During the year ended December 31, 2020, cash flows from net interest payables represented the net of interest income received from interest rate swaps and interest payment made.
-The interest rate swaps expired in August 2020.
+(ii) As at December 31, 2022 and 2021, net interest payables include the net of interest payables and receivables related to cross currency swaps.
+During the years ended December 31, 2022 and 2021, cash flows from net interest payables includes the net of interest income received and interest payment made related to cross currency swaps.

-22. DERIVATIVE FINANCIAL INSTRUMENTS
+23. DERIVATIVE FINANCIAL INSTRUMENTS

-The Group recognizes all derivatives as financial instruments measured at fair value through profit or loss on the balance sheet.
+The Group recognizes all unhedged derivatives as financial instruments measured at fair value through profit or loss on the balance sheet.
 If specific conditions are met, a derivative may be designated as a hedge of specific financial exposures.
 The accounting for changes in fair value of a derivative depends on the intended use of the derivative and, if used in hedging activities, on its effectiveness as a hedge.
 In order to qualify for hedge accounting, the underlying hedged item must expose the Group to risks associated with market fluctuations and the financial instrument used must be designated as a hedge and reduce the Group's exposure to market fluctuation throughout the hedge period.